Skip to main content

 This day pack should fit inside your main larger pack or attach to it.
 You will need to bring this day pack and the below equipment to all your lessons throughout the course.

-Fjallraven Kanken
+Fjallraven Packs

 Helikon-Tex Bergen

-Good to Go Day Pack
+Platatac Good to Go Day Pack

-Platypus Day Pack
+Platatac Platypus Day Pack

 CUTTING TOOLS